Hakeem-Taha-06/6502-emu/README.md

 ---
 ## Future to-do stuffs

-- hooking in an external assembler for built in 6502 assembly code editing/writing and testing.
+- ~~hooking in an external assembler for built in 6502 assembly code editing/writing and testing~~. (done)
-- configurable controls and I/O registers and display screen memory chunk (so you can build your own interactive programs with easy display \:D).
+- configurable controls and I/O registers and ~~display screen memory chunk~~ (done) (so you can build your own interactive programs with easy display \:D).
 - save/load state

 ---